 - Price

-- Costs
+- Costs (including execution venue fees, clearing and settlement fees, the Management Company's own commissions and any other fees paid to third parties involved in the execution of the order)

 - Speed

 - Likelihood of execution and settlement

 - Liquidity

 - Size and type of order

 - All other relevant aspects.

-The relevant Portfolio Manager/trading desk takes all appropriate measures to achieve the best possible result for the fund in question, taking account of the aforementioned factors.
+The relevant Portfolio Manager/trading desk takes all appropriate measures to achieve the best possible result for the fund in question, taking account of the aforementioned factors as well as qualitative factors such as the broker's responsiveness, willingness/ability to take financial risks, timeliness of order execution, adequacy of broker's staff, the broker's peer competitiveness, etc.